MrCloud-10/YedekParcaApp/README.md

+# YedekParcaApp
-# This project builded for Otokoc Otomotiv Developer Challenge 2. task named "Set".
+This project builded for Otokoc Otomotiv Developer Challenge 2. task named "Set".

 # Project
 In this project